-The optional Enhanced Inventory module (premium option, fees apply) is a powerful extension of the included Inventory control feature.
+The optional Enhanced Inventory module (premium option, fees apply) is a powerful extension of the included Inventory Control feature.

-Without Enhanced Inventory, you do get several basic and some advanced inventory management features.
+Without Enhanced Inventory, you get several basic and some advanced inventory management features.
 For example, when an order is placed, inventory is decremented, and if a line item is removed or an order is canceled, the line items are returned to inventory automatically.
-The Nexternal platform also effortlessly manages inventory for products made of multiple inventoried items, like gift baskets, or products sold with separate items as “add-ons”.
+The Nexternal platform also effortlessly manages "kitted" inventory for products made of multiple inventoried items, like gift baskets, or products sold with separate items as “add-ons”.
 When these items are ordered, the inventory kit or bundle decrements each of the inventoried contents separately, so that when one included item is sold out, the entire bundled item becomes sold out – again, all automatically.

 With additional power in the Nexternal Enhanced Inventory module, managing inventory is even easier.
 The Enhance Inventory module solves four major problems shared by many merchants who are struggling to track and reconcile their inventory:

 1. Transactional Records.
 It allows the merchant to record every single inventory addition and depletion, by type and with notations, and it keeps a complete transaction history for easy reference and reconciling, of who made the inventory change, what the change was, and the reason for the change.
 No matter what discrepancy may be found on a physical count, the transactional record will help the merchant track it down.
 All changes to inventory are logged, and are available for review in a dedicated Inventory Transaction Report (Products / Report), or via an Inventory Transaction Export (Products / Export).

 2. Units On Hand vs. Available for Sale.
 It helps the merchant clearly see how many units they have available for sale, as opposed to what is sitting on the shelf “on-hand”– which may already be sold but not shipped, or may be reserved, for example, for a club shipment, event, or any other reason.